JamesTheGiblet/MINOR_SHIFT-/paper/academic_paper_draft.md

 ### 3.1.
 Data Collection

-The primary dataset consists of all songs that reached the #1 position on the Billboard Hot 100 chart between January 1, 2014, and December 31, 2023.
+The primary dataset consists of a representative sample of songs that reached the #1 position on the Billboard Hot 100 chart between January 1, 2010, and November 16, 2024.
 For each song, the following data points were collected and compiled into a structured JSON format (`data/billboard_2010_2024.json`):

 * **Identifying Information:** Artist, Title, Year.
 * **Harmonic Data:** Musical Key, Primary Chord Progression (of the chorus).